delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

    administrator.
 By default Windows Vista and Windows 7 will require an admin password if running as a standard user and setup will attempt to elevate the process.
 If UAC prompts are disabled you must run setup as administrator.

+3) CodeSnip v4 will install alongside any v3 or earlier release that may already be installed.
+If you want to replace the earlier version simply uninstall it in the usual way.
+Uninstalling v3 will delete any existing main database so that you will need to download it again.

-CodeSnip's installation program is named codesnip-setup-3.x.x.exe, where x.x is the program's minor version number.
+CodeSnip's installation program is named codesnip-setup-4.x.x.exe, where x.x is the program's minor version number.
 The install program may be distributed in a zip file.
 If this is the case then extract the install program.